 DATA SHARING INSIDE AND OUTSIDE THE EU

-CloudPay complies with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
-CloudPay has certified to the U.S. Department of Commerce that it adheres to the Privacy Shield Principles.
-If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/
+CloudPay Inc. complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF) and the UK Extension to the EU-U.S. DPF as set forth by the U.S. Department of Commerce.
+CloudPay Inc has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
+If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles, the Principles shall govern.
+To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

-For all transfers of data to countries, where the EU has no Adequacy decision, including the US, CloudPay is contracting under Standard Contractual Clauses and implementing additional Technological and Organizational Measures to ensure the safety and integrity of the data.
+For all transfers of data to countries, where the EU has no Adequacy decision, CloudPay is contracting under Standard Contractual Clauses and implementing additional Technological and Organizational Measures to ensure the safety and integrity of the data.

 CloudPay maintains a comprehensive information security program that contains industry standard technical and physical safeguards designed to prevent unauthorized access to personal information.